-Prior to the patient leaving the ED, the status of movement allowed for the protection of spinal injuries or pelvic injuries should be documented and communicated with the care team.
-Status of clearance of cervical or other spinal injuries should be documented within one hour of imaging reporting.
+The status of movement allowed (for protection of spinal or pelvic injuries) should be documented and communicated with the care team.
+Status of clearance of cervical or other spinal injuries should be documented.

 Potential safeguarding issues should be considered and escalated as per the trust pathway.